 The Four-Way: Similar in basic design as the 3-way split, with the addition of a partially excavated basement.
 This feature can be ideal in some of the high water table areas in Minnesota.

 Raised Ranch: Imagine a regular ranch home where half of the house is lifted above the other side.
 This layout is most frequently used on severely graded land.

 The unique look of a split-level home gives the homeowner several distinct advantages, but there are also some cons to be aware of.
 In one sense, the split-level gives you the best of both worlds in terms of openness.
 When standing in the kitchen, you can see practically the whole house.
 Yet, once in a family room, you can easily establish a cozy focus.
 Instead of one large staircase leading to the upper floor, there are several smaller ones.
 This can be good news for elderly people who may have an easier time taking only three or four steps up or down.

 A split-level home can be a wonderful solution to your new home construction project.
 A homeowner that can appreciate the versatility of the space can create a wonderful new home, with the help of a qualified St. Cloud general contractor.

-Craig at Schoenberg Construction is one of the best General Contractors in St Cloud.
-Craig always gives honest, fair bids with no lowball, fake pricing, plus there’s no sales pressure, EVER.
-He never uses cheap materials and never engages in sloppy workmanship, and his company is known as one of the top home renovation companies in the Saint Cloud Minnesota area because he INSISTS on doing every job EXACTLY right.
+Craig at Schoenberg Construction is one of the best General Contractors in St Cloud and Central Minnesota.
+He always gives honest, fair bids with no lowball, fake pricing.
+And there’s no sales pressure, EVER!
+He never uses cheap materials and never engages in sloppy workmanship.
+Plus, his company is known as one of the top construction and remodeling companies in the Saint Cloud MN area because he always insists on doing every job exactly right.

 Give him a call today at 320-252-0911 for your no-obligation consultation.